 Osprey packs have come to dominate the travel and hiking backpack market.
 On our most recent trip to Central and South America, I’ve seen Osprey packs on the backs of just about ever backpacker or traveler in the region.

-The company has quickly grown to keep up with demand launching a wide range of backpacks made for both men and women.
+The company has quickly grown to keep up with demand launching a wide range of backpacks made for both men and women travelers.
 It leaves many ladies wondering how to pick the best Osprey Backpacks for women.

 I’m here to help!

 Osprey Farpoint — Best Travel BackpackThe Osprey Farpoint is the bag I have had for years and love it.
 Really it’s a unisex bag, but I still find it one of the best Osprey backpacks for women and it’s definitely the best backpack for Europe on this list

 The only drawback of the pack is the less comfortable suspension and its unisex design making it not ideal for every woman.
 However, the portability makes it an awesome choice for the best women’s backpack or men’s backpack.
 The 40L is awesome as a piece of carry on luggage while the 55L and 70L are good for long-term trips.

 We’ve been using Osprey products without an issue for years!
 It has become the golden standard for travel packs and is one of the best backpacks out there.
 It has a big easy access zip pocket, solid suspension for hopping around cities, is lightweight, features a removable daypack, zip-away suspension, and a side handle to top it off.
 The side handle of the bag is an added bonus, making it easy to grab out of an overhead bin and carry it off of a plane.